-"TAD Sherbrooke Project" has the meaning attributed to it under "General Development of the Business - KPLP - Commencement of Construction of the TAD Sherbrooke Project".
+"TAD Sherbrooke Project" has the meaning attributed to it under "General Development of the Business - KPLP - 2018 - TAD Sherbrooke Project".

 "TAD Sherbrooke Project Entities" has the meaning attributed to it under "Material Contracts - Material Contracts of KPLP - Senior Credit Agreement".